renato145/twitter_utils/README.md

 - zmq_publisher: Obtains data from twitter stream and publishes messages via ZeroMQ (source code in `twitter_stream/examples/zmq_publisher.rs`).
 - zmq_elasticsearch: Receives messages from the zmq_publisher and sends them to the elasticsearch instance (source code in `twitter_stream/examples/zmq_elasticsearch.rs`).
 - kibana: An instance of Kibana for easy data exploration.

+(If you don't want to use docker, you will need rust and cargo installed to compile the binaries in `twitter_stream` folder by running `make all`)

+## Exploring

 To see the state of the stream run: `docker logs twitter_utils_zmq_elasticsearch_1 -f` To access Kibana go to http://localhost:5601 (the first time may take a couple of minutes to start), then you need to need to add the Elastic Search index in Kibana: